|

 The Merkava

-vehicles entered service with Israel Defense Forces in 1990.
+service with Israel Defense Forces (IDF) in 1990.
+Production ceased

 The Merkava

-Mk.3 has the same layout as it's predecessors, however it has
+Mk.3 has the same layout as its predecessors.
+It reflects the

 improved armor protection, firepower and mobility.